National Quality Standard

 - View both Australian and international perspectives and practical implementation of loose parts play.

-Please allow at least 60 minutes view this session as your progress through the webcast cannot be saved.
+Please allow at least 60 minutes to view this webcast.

 Watch the trailer for Engineering creativity: celebrating loose parts play for all ages below: